A survey of the political, social, economic, military, cultural and intellectual history of the United States from 1492 to 1865.

 This course will examine Asia from 1600 to the present.
 Topics include politics, the nation state, colonialism, empire, war, nationalism, the Cold War and revolution, all in a historical context.

-Examines the role of nature in the nation's past, looking beyond more traditional historical topics to discover how the environment has shaped society and the ways in which humans, in turn, have shaped nature throughout American history.
-Community-engaged learning component.
+Explores how the environment has shaped society and the ways in which humans, in turn, have shaped nature throughout American history.
+Also focuses on environmental justice and injustices along the Gulf Coast.
+Public history component.

 Explores the rise of dictatorships and military regimes in twentieth century Latin America.
 Focuses on human rights struggles and popular movements in Mexico, Central America and the Southern Cone.